EBI-Metagenomics/mobilome-annotation-pipeline/README.md

    <img src="media/workflow.png" width="90%"/>
 </p>

-This workflow has the folowing main subworkflows:
+This workflow has the following main subworkflows:

 - Preprocessing: Rename and filter contigs, and run PROKKA annotation
 - Prediction: Run geNomad, ICEfinder, IntegronFinder, and ISEScan
-- Annotation: Generate extra-annotation for antimicrobial resistance genes (AMRFinderPlus), CRISPRCas, and other mobilome-related proteins (MobileOG).
+- Annotation: Generate extra-annotation for antimicrobial resistance genes (AMRFinderPlus) and other mobilome-related proteins (MobileOG).
 - Integration: Parse and integrate the outputs generated on `Prediction` and `Annotation` subworkflows.
-In this step optional results of VIRify and PaliDis can be incorporated.
+In this step optional results of VIRify v3.0.0 can be incorporated.
 MGEs <500 bp lengh and predictions with no genes are discarded.
 - Postprocessing: Write the mobilome fasta file, write a report of the location of AMR genes (either mobilome or chromosome), and generate three new GFF files:

 1. `mobilome_clean.gff`: mobilome + associated CDSs